 - Five - the observer and thinker: Fives see the world through the lens of concepts and models.
 They are hungry for knowledge, curious and characterized by their ability to think systematically and thoroughly.
 Often, Fives come across as aloof, unable to do much with their own feelings or those of others.
 However, they are good at seeing the big picture and don't tend to rush into things but rather wanting think things through first.
 Sometimes they also appear to be loners far from the present world who like to retreat to the peace of their own four walls or study room.

-- Six - the anxious/sceptic: Sixes have a strong need for security and are most likely to feel comfortable in the group that can support and protect them emotionally.
-Solidarity in a group is therefore a strong motive.
-Because of their basic social orientation they are usually loyal, reliable, and responsible.
-However, they find it difficult to build trust, which is why they are often suspicious and sceptical.
+- Six - the anxious/skeptical: Sixes have a strong need for security and are most likely to feel comfortable in the group that can support and protect them emotionally.
+Togetherness is therefore a strong motive.
+Because of their basic social orientation, they are usually loyal, reliable and responsible.
+However, they find it difficult to build trust, which is why they often suspicious and skeptical.
 Their strong sense of justice leads them to show solidarity with the oppressed and the weak.